working-group-two/engineering-blog/pages/privacy.md

 ## Cookies

-We only use cookies for Google Analytics, and we only Google Analytics to learn about how the website is being used so that we can improve it.
+We only use cookies for Google Analytics, and we only use Google Analytics to learn about how the website is being used so that we can improve it.

-Google analytics has a [cookie-usage](https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage) page which explains how everything works in detail.
+Google analytics has a [cookie usage page](https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage) which explains how everything works in detail.
 We only allow Google Analytics to set first party cookies.